southsidedean/kubeadm-cluster-builder-aws-terraform/README.md

 ## Prerequisites

-Before we get started, we're going to need to confirm that we have some things installed and configured.
+Before we get started, we're going to need to confirm that we have some things *installed and configured*.

 ### Terraform